-The Board of Directors is comprised of eleven volunteer members nine elected, and two appointed), drawn from the CRKN membership.
-Details on Board composition, powers and operation may be found in the CRKN bylaws.
+The Board of Directors is comprised of twelve volunteer members (nine elected, and three appointed), drawn from the CRKN membership.
+Details on Board composition, powers and operation may be found in the CRKN By-laws.

 Larry P. Alford is Chief Librarian at the University of Toronto, the largest research library in Canada and the third-ranked in North America.
 He also serves on the Board of Directors of the University of Toronto Press.
 Prior to joining the University of Toronto he was Dean of University Libraries at Temple University, including responsibilities for the Temple University Press, which publishes approximately 60 scholarly monographs per year.
 He has also held a variety of positions in the libraries at the University of North Carolina at Chapel Hill over a 30 year period, including serving as Deputy University Librarian and Interim University Librarian.